keepaliveit-staging/staging.keepaliveit.co.uk/_pages/services/hardware-products-and-services-consumer.markdown

 ---
 layout: splash
-title: "I.T Hardware Products and Services for Small Businesses and Enterprises"
+title: "I.T Hardware Products and Services for Consumers"
-permalink: /hardware-products-and-services
+permalink: /hardware-products-and-services-consumer

 excerpt: "Learn how Keep-Alive I.T Services can help purchase I.T equipment that's appropriate for your business with our I.T hardware procurement service."
 header: